-This time, I’m looking at a simple advertisement which can also be used as an effective illustration of the layers of meaning in a picture or text.
+Today, I’m looking at a simple advertisement as a way of introducing close reading.
+An ad can be used as an effective illustration of the layers of meaning in a picture or text.

 One way to do close reading is to have the kids read the text three times, focusing on a different aspect each time.
 For example: